trstringer/trstringer.github.io/_drafts/python-build-tooling.md

 ## Summary

-It was a successful experiment, and a little extra effort has made it very maintainable build tooling for this project.
+It was a successful experiment, and a little extra effort has made very maintainable build tooling for this project.
 There's just a _little_ work to do upfront (although next time it will be less because of this work already done, and hopefully any of you readers don't need to reinvent some of these wheels), but it ended up being a big investment for the future of the project.

 Do I think I will never have to write, read, or maintain build tooling in Make and Bash anymore?
 Definitely not, it's too ingrained in existing codebases and the industry as a whole.
 But next time I start another project and need to start building project tooling boilerplate, this will certainly be something I consider using again.